buckfullingham/cc.fyi.brainfk/README.md

 ![build status](https://github.com/buckfullingham/cc.fyi.brainfk/actions/workflows/build.yml/badge.svg)

-# Build Your Own Pong
+# Build Your Own Brainfuck Interpreter

 This is a solution to the problem posed at https://codingchallenges.fyi/challenges/challenge-brainfuck.